 (7) "Research facilities" means any building, or part of a building, structure, facility, site or other interest in real estate used in connection with the conduct or operation of an educational institution for research by faculty, students or staff of that institution.

 (8) "Multi-campus research consortium" means two or more universities and/or colleges in mutual, collaborative planning and implementation of a research project.
 A multi-campus research consortium should demonstrate increased efficiency and effectiveness in the use of state resources and in the impact that can be achieved through collaboration.
-The board of regents may request that the university research officers and two college representatives acting as an advisory council to the board provide advice on the quality and authenticity of multi-campus research consortia.
+The Ohio department of higher education may request that the university research officers and two college representatives acting as an advisory council to the chancellor provide advice on the quality and authenticity of multi-campus research consortia.